XiaoyiHan6/LeNet-5-Pytorch-master-CIFAR10/README.md

 [Quora(Chinese)-Zhihu](https://zhuanlan.zhihu.com/p/463827403)

+You should create your own data(dataset) and tenshorboard(loss visualization) file package

 - - -

 We can see from the project directory above that our project can use both GPU training models and CPU training models.